theNewDynamic/aba-icc/_cases-events/walter-osapiri-barasa-events-walter-osapiri-barasa.md

 ---

-The Office of the Prosecutor issued a sealed arrest warrant for Barasa on August 2, 2013, which was unsealed on October 2, 2013.
+Pre-Trial Chamber II issued a sealed arrest warrant for Barasa on August 2, 2013, which was unsealed on October 2, 2013.
 The suspect remains [at-large](http://allafrica.com/stories/201501110255.html).